 - Select the host whose physical NICs you want to assign to the LAG ports and click Next.

 - On the Select network adapter tasks page, select Manage physical adapters and click Next.

 - On the Manage physical network adapters page, select a NIC and click Assign an uplink.

 - Select a LAG port and click OK.

-- Repeat 6 and 7 for all physical NICs that you want to assign to the LAG ports.
+- Repeat Step 6 and Step 7 for all physical NICs that you want to assign to the LAG ports.

 - Complete the wizard.

 Example: Configure Two Physical NICs to a LAG in the Add and Manage Hosts Wizard